dmartz86/test.js/README.md

 MoNoApps | test.js
 =======

+NPM: tpill
+===
+This code now is available via npm install tpill.
+For assertions on backend code.

 Web testing with assert questions
 ====
 This is a little tool to test things on html view.